rickhull/schnorr_sig/README.md

 # Elliptic Curves

-Note that [elliptic curves](https://en.wikipedia.org/wiki/Elliptic_curve) are not ellipses, but can instead be described by cubic equations of the form: `y^2 = x^3 + ax + b` where `a` and `b` are the parameters of the resulting curve.
+Note that [elliptic curves](https://en.wikipedia.org/wiki/Elliptic_curve) are not ellipses, but are instead described by cubic equations of the form: `y^2 = x^3 + ax + b` where `a` and `b` are the parameters of the resulting equation.
 All points `(x, y)` which satisfy a given parameterized equation provide the exact definition of an elliptic curve.

 ## Curve `secp256k1`